Body Poem and Dream Poem: Illuminating Unthought Knowns

 Our dreams are treasure troves of information, letting us know where we are as well as showing us the best way forward.
 If we learn how to listen to them they can act as a guiding light in our lives.
 As Marion Woodman said, if we ignore our dreams, we ‘miss the gold.’

-It can take some courage to really pay attention to your dreams, and even more to share your dream with another human being.
+It takes some courage to really pay attention to your dreams, and even more to share your dream with another human being.
+The reason is that a dream is like a personal letter from your subconscious mind – it is an attempt to bring something to your attention that you had previously been unaware of.

-A dream is a communication from your subconscious mind, an attempt to bring something to your attention that you had previously been unaware of.
 If we ignore these messages, the subconscious issue may seek to get our attention in other ways e.g. through creating conflicts in relationships, or even physical symptoms and illnesses.
-When we have a ‘big dream’ (which could be only one sentence long but carries potent energy), it is extra important to pay attention.
-Our dreams not only tell us where the real problem is, they also provide the medicine.
+When we have a ‘big dream’ (which could be only one sentence long but carries potent energy), it is extra important to pay attention to it.
+Our dreams not only tell us where the real problem is, they also direct us to the solution.

 There is an inherent vulnerability in exploring a dream, since it means entering the unknown with a willingness to learn something new about yourself.
 As a dream scribe I am sensitive to this, and treat every element in your dream as though it were a sacred object.

 I am as passionate about helping people learn to honour their dreams as I am about teaching people to listen to their bodies.
 Body Poem and Dream Poem both access the subconscious mind through the felt sense.
-It is hard to describe how empowering it is to develop this skill of deep self-attunement, it has to be experienced directly . . . then you will understand.
+It is hard to describe how empowering it is to develop this skill of deep self-attunement, it has to be experienced directly . . . then you will understand!

-If you are not sure whether to go for Body Poem or Dream Poem feel free to get in touch so we can have a chat about it. rosilalor@gmail.com
+If you are not sure whether to go for Body Poem or Dream Poem feel free to get in touch so we can have a chat about it.

 Body Poem and Dream Poem can help if :

-- You want to learn how to listen to and befriend your body.
+• You want to learn how to listen to and befriend your body.

-- You are in a grieving process.
+• You are in a grieving process.

-- You need support digesting a difficult experience.
+• You need support digesting a difficult experience.

-- You need to resolve an inner or outer conflict.
+• You need to resolve an inner or outer conflict.

-- You have difficulty knowing how you feel, or knowing what is true for you.
+• You have difficulty knowing how you feel, or knowing what is true for you.

-- You want to learn how to access and express your needs and desires.
+• You want to learn how to access and express your needs and desires.

-- You are going through, or recovering from an illness, injury, or operation.
+• You are going through, or recovering from an illness, injury, or operation.

-- You are in the process of making a decision or need to gain clarity on a specific issue.
+• You are in the process of making a decision or need to gain clarity on a specific issue.

-- You have a strong inner critic.
+• You have a strong inner critic.

-- You want to access, or deepen your creative expression.
+• You want to access, or deepen your creative expression.

-- You are longing to be held/witnessed with compassion, without evaluation or analysis.
+• You are longing to be held/witnessed with compassion, without evaluation or analysis.

-- You are going through a transition or find yourself at a crossroads.
+• You are going through a transition or find yourself at a crossroads.

-- You want to come out of your head and back to your senses.
+You want to come out of your head and back to your senses.

-- Body Poem sounds fun/ interesting and you are curious.
+Body Poem sounds fun/ interesting and you are curious.

 The Origins of Body Poem and Dream Poem

-Katie Sarra is founder of Body Poem and co founder of the Sea School of Embodiment which facilitates leading-edge professional and personal development trainings in embodiment.
-Her specialism is affective neuroscience and its application with the Wheel of Consent® You can read more about Katie and Body Poem here: bodypoem.org
+Katie Sarra is the creator of Body Poem and founder of the Institute for Relational Harmony Studies, which facilitates leading-edge professional and personal development trainings in embodiment.
+Her specialism is affective neuroscience and its application with the Wheel of Consent®

 ‘Body Poem is a revolutionary therapeutic tool illuminating unknown and unspoken parts of the self from spontaneously emerging poetry.”
 Katie Sarra